DataBiosphere/toil/docs/running/cloud/amazon.rst

             --nodeStorage 20 \
             --logDebug

-Behind the scenes, Toil installs kubeadm and configures kubelet on the Toil leader and all worker nodes.
+Behind the scenes, Toil installs kubeadm and configures the kubelet on the Toil leader and all worker nodes.
 This Toil cluster can then schedule jobs using Kubernetes.